RobGThai/chroma_getting_started/README.md

 - Act I - Standard gameplay, start at the beginning.
 - Act II - Add two extra manas for both players.
 - Act III - Unlock ultimate skill.

+---

+# That should cover everything about the gameplay

+However, deckbuilding is at the core of this game and all the cards are free.
+You might as well want to experiment with them.
+If you want to get playing, the game should have several decks unlocked for you from the start.
+Feel free to go play the game and come back if you need assistance building the deck.

+---

+## Deck Builder